[Content warning: autism, disability, psychiatry, abuse]

 But I worry they have their own One-Weird-Trick: treating autistic people decently.

 You should treat autistic people decently because it’s the right thing to do.
 But it is not One-Weird-Trick.
 Avoiding abusive treatment will prevent things from being worse than they have to be, but that’s all.
 It will not turn severely disabled people into independent, happy-go-lucky angels.
-Parents, caretakers, and doctors can do everything right, move heaven and earth to accomodate an autistic person’s every need and limitation – and they will still suffer.
+Parents, caretakers, and doctors can do everything right, move heaven and earth to accommodate an autistic person’s every need and limitation – and they will still suffer.

 Some of this is purely biological.
 Thirty percent of autistic people have comorbid epilepsy, often very severe.
 Over half of autistics are cognitively disabled.
 Autistics have three times the risk of Tourette’s Syndrome, five times the risk of cerebral palsy, about a hundred times the risk of tuberous sclerosis, and various balance and coordination disorders, plus an increased rate of other psychiatric disorders like bipolar and schizophrenia.
 There are treatments for these conditions, both pharmacological and otherwise, but they come with their own set of side-effects and difficulties and none of them are 100% effective.